Greenere/Greenere.github.io/timeline.md

 # TIMELINE

-This is a timeline of mine from Fall 2016 to Spring 2019.
-It noted some events included in the resume.
+This is a timeline of mine from Fall 2016 on.
+All of these events are noted in the resume with a few exceptions.

 ```mermaid
 gantt